SnisnotAl/PlayerInitialSpawnForRealz/README.md

 # PlayerInitialSpawnForRealz
-Mainly created as a way to tell if a client is fully connected serverside, without the use of the net library
+Mainly created as a way to tell if a client is fully connected serverside, without the use of the net library, ironically so you can send net messages to the client reliably, unlike with PlayerInitialSpawn

 This idea was inspired by the warning example code on https://wiki.facepunch.com/gmod/GM:PlayerInitialSpawn